julietaalvarez/Taxonomy/README.md

 # Taxonomy
-We share scripts used for analyse cryptic species
+This repository contains an R script used for analyze cryptic species

 ---